twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 ## Direction of Filtering
 - #### Relative to local router
 - Inbound
-	- Filtering advertisements received from a peer
+	- Filtering advertisements received from peer (Computer we are isolating)
 	- Filtered routes not added to BGP table
 - OutBound
-	- Filtering advertisements sent to a peer
+	- Filtering advertisements sent to a peer  (Computer we are isolating)
 	- BGP table gets filtered

-## Soft Reconfiguration Inbound
+## Soft-Reconfiguration Inbound
 - Buffer to store complete advertisement from peer
 	- Basically stores a copy of the data flowing through, so we can compare what went through the filter compared to how the ilter actually filtered
 - All routes received from peer before filtering